processmining-in-logistics/psm/docs/user-manual.md

 ### Font of Segment Names

-To modify segments names font, create/edit file `config.ini` and specify font name and/or size in section `GENERAL`, for example:
+To modify segments names font, create/edit file `config.ini` in your dataset root directory and specify font name and/or size in section `GENERAL`, for example:

 `[GENERAL]`